Latest Modified on: April 22nd, 2021

 You can also use its favorite chewable treat as a reward.
 Your dog has a short attention span.
 You need to use these positive reinforcements as soon as it has completed a trick successfully.
 Any delay will mean that it won’t associate the reinforcement with the training.

-Patience and persistence is the key.
+Patience and persistence are the keys.
 Don’t push the training too hard.
 You must also be extremely consistent during training.
 Teach your dog one trick at a time.
 Use the command words with a sharp and authoritative tone.
 Your persistence will reap rich rewards.
 A properly trained dog will enrich your dog-keeping experience.